pabigot/eslint-plugin-pabigot/docs/rules/affixed-ids.md

 ### ignoreCalls

 This boolean option specifies whether identifier style applies to function calls.
-For conformance with ESLint `camelcase` it defaults to `true`.
+For conformance with ESLint `camelcase` (where it is unconditional) it defaults to `true`.

 ### ignoreProperties